jinjialij/jinjialij.github.io/_posts/2022-12-07-Yup_conditional_validation.md

 author: 'Jiali'
 header-img: 'img/post-bg-react.png'
 tags:
-  - REST Client
+  - Yup
   - Frontend
-  - VS Code
 ---

 When using Yup to construct a schema to do a conditonal validation( either all fields are empty or all of them have values), it throws error: cyclic dependency within a schema.
-[Check Explaination](https://github.com/jquense/yup/issues/176#issuecomment-367352042)
+[Check Explaination here](https://github.com/jquense/yup/issues/176#issuecomment-367352042)

 To get rid of the error, need to add dependecy so that yup won't complain

 ```